numbas/editor-docs/source/pattern-matching/reference.rst

 .. jme:variable:: $n

     Matches a number.

+    This only matches single number tokens, not expressions which would evaluate to a number, such as ``-3`` (unary negation) or ``sqrt(2)``.

+    This does not match unary negation, but does match negative numbers which have been substituted into an expression.
+    To robustly match a positive or negative number, use ```+- $n``.

     You can use the following annotations to restrict the kinds of numbers that are matched:

     * ``real`` - has no imaginary part.